NicholasCastelluzzo/MyGenome/README.md

 For number of high quality nucleotides (R1 + R2)  reads: zcat Bm88509_paired_1.fq.gz | awk 'NR%4==2 {bases += length($0)} END {print bases}'

+For the Total Genome Size at step size 10:
+I navigated in the UK MCC to the velvet optimizer log file created with my output directory.
+I then used nano to find the value in the "total" spot at the bottom of the LOG file.